-The water system will drain - this is likely to take a considerable time (at least one hour).

-Remember that at least 9 litres (2 gallons) of water should drain from the system.
+water system will now drain - this is likely to take 5 minutes. nember that at least 9 litres (2 gallons) of water should drain in the system.

-At the start of the season insert the drain plug and sterilise the system by using a sterilising fluid.
+the start of the season insert the drain plug and sterilise the tem by using a sterilising fluid.

-DO NOT USE DOMESTIC BLEACH, CAMDEN TABLETS OR SODIUM METASULPHIDE.
+NOT USE DOMESTIC BLEACH, CAMDEN TABLETS SODIUM METASULPHIDE.

-(If a Crystal Water System is fitted, remove the filter and refit only the end cap of the filter as the carbon filter reduces the effectiveness of the sterilising agent.
-It is recommended to fit a new filter at the start of each season).
+a Crystal Water System is fitted, remove the filter and refit by the end cap of the filter or in the case of an inline filter are may be inserted to bridge the gap, as the carbon filter uces the effectiveness of the sterilising agent.
+It is commended to fit a new filter at the start of each season).